Handball at the 2016 South Asian Games

-Handball event at the 2016 South Asian Games was held at the Indoor Hall of North-East Regional Centre of LNIPE, Guwahati (India) from 10 February to 15 February 2016.
-In this tournament, 6 teams participated in the men's competition while 7 teams participated in the women's competition.
+The Handball event at the 2016 South Asian Games was held at the Indoor Hall of North-East Regional Centre of LNIPE, Guwahati (India) from 10 to 15 February 2016.
+Six teams participated in the men's competition and seven teams in the women's competition.

 Referees

 7 referee pairs were selected by South Asian Handball Federation while 1 pair was nominated by Asian Handball Federation.